Disenfranchised Grief: Recognizing Unrecognized Grief

 – But why?
 It was just an old cat!
 You take it too seriously…

 I was hit, having nothing to say.
 It wasn’t “just an old cat” for me — I lost my best friend, he suffered.
-I was hurt, and worse of that, my partner rejected my pain.”
+I was hurt, and worse than that, my partner rejected my pain.”

 The loss of someone or something is one of the most difficult experiences we can face.
 Grief is always hard.
 But when our losses aren’t recognized, there’s no one to help carry our grief, we feel isolated, unaccepted, and alone with our pain, it becomes even more challenging.